52North/OGITO/README.md

   - QGIS: project -> properties -> qgis server -> wms capabilities -> crs restrictions
 - technical layer for [street search](street-search) should be added to the `hiddenLayers` in the [project configuration](#project-configuration)

+### Geocoder
+ToDo: integrate external geocoding service

 ### Street Search
+**Deprecated**: Street Search is deprecated and is not developed any further, consider using the integration for [external geocding providers  instead](#geocoder).
 To activate the street search in the OGITO app a layer with street data must be provided in the QGIS-project.
 This layer **must be published as WFS** in QGIS Server (read-only).
 The [Python script for extracting road data](https://github.com/52North/OGITO/tree/main/tools/street_names) from the OpenStreetMap database can be used to generate the road data.
 See the [documentation](https://github.com/52North/OGITO/tree/main/tools/street_names) of the street.
 Additionaly street search must be configured in the [project configuration](#project-configuration).
 The `layerName` value is the name of the layer containing the street data in the QGIS project.
 The `property` value is the name of the field of the layer that contains the street names.